jonasalberttan/jonasalberttan.github.io/_posts/2024-08-09-CryptoNova.md

   height: 600   # in pixels
 ---

-# CryptoNova - A Price Prediction Tool For Cryptocurrencies

 Cryptonova is a price prediction tool designed to provide cryptocurrency price forecasts.
 This project serves as a user interface proof-of-concept and it is built using a hybrid JavaScript front-end framework, combining the power of Vue.js and [Quasar Framework](https://quasar.dev/).

 # Screenshots